-MegaVision is a pioneer in digital cameras
+MegaVision is a pioneer in medium format digital cameras.

 |